unpackdev/solgo/README.md

 ## Examples

-Example usage can be found in [Documentation](/docs/) section.
-There you can find examples on how to extract solidity code abi, ast or contract information.
+Detailed examples of how to use this package can be found in the [Documentation](/docs/) section.
+These examples provide guidance on various operations such as extracting the ABI, AST, or contract information from Solidity code.

 ## Development Setup